rpuneet/CPHelper/README.md

 # To-Do
 - Add testing of a task using brute force code and test case generator.
 - Add special case for interactive problems.
+- Make directory of a contest in the in the corresponding directory of the website.

 # Screenshots
 ![](./Screenshots/screenshot1.png)